Brady1052/Chuck-Norris-Joke-Generator/README.md

 Generate Chuck Norris Jokes Using XML Requests

 ## Purpose
 The Purpose behind creating this app was to practice using xml when working with API's, even though there are more relevant and common ways of working with API's.
-Learning both ES5 and ES6 helps solidify understanding of different concepts and tools used within javascript.
+Learning both ES5 and ES6 helps solidify understanding of different concepts and tools used within javascript... plus who doesn't appreciate having on demand chuck norris jokes.